Olympique Lyonnais

-Lyon has participated in the UEFA Champions League seventeen times, and during the 2009–10 season, reached the semi-finals of the competition for the first time after three previous quarter-final appearances.
-They once again reached this stage in the 2019–20 season.
-Olympique Lyonnais plays its home matches at the 59,186-seat Parc Olympique Lyonnais, commercially known as the Groupama Stadium, in Décines-Charpieu, a suburb of Lyon.
+The club currently competes in Ligue 1, the top division of French football.
+They play their home matches at the 59,186-capacity Parc Olympique Lyonnais, commercially known as the Groupama Stadium, in Décines-Charpieu, a suburb in the Metropolis of Lyon.
 The club's home colors are white, red and blue.
 Lyon was a member of the G14 group of leading European football clubs and are founder members of its successor, the European Club Association.

+The club won its first Ligue 1 championship in 2002, beginning a national record-setting streak of seven successive titles.
+Lyon has also won eight Trophées des Champions, five Coupes de France, and three Ligue 2 titles.
+On a European level, the team has participated in the UEFA Champions League seventeen times, reaching the semi-final of the competition during the 2009–10 season and the 2019–20 season, and have made it to the quarterfinals in three other occasions.
+They have also qualified for the Europa League numerous times, making it as far as the semi-final during the 2016–17 season.

-The club's nickname, Les Gones, means "The Kids" in Lyon's regional dialect of Franco-Provençal.
-They have a long-standing rivalry with nearby club Saint-Étienne, with whom they contest the Derby Rhône-Alpes.
-Lyon had been owned by Jean-Michel Aulas since 1987, before American businessman John Textor completed the purchase of the club in December 2022.
+The club's nickname, Les Gones, translates to "The Kids" in Lyon's regional dialect of Franco-Provençal.
+They have a long-standing rivalry with nearby team Saint-Étienne, against whom they contest the Le Derby.
+French businessman Jean-Michel Aulas purchased Lyon in June 1987 until it was purchased by American businessman John Textor in December 2022.
+Michele Kang was eventually announced president of the club in June 2025 following Textor's resignation from his leadership position due to the poor financial state of Lyon.